Vertafelungen/vertaefelungen/en/public/products/oil-paints/oil-tung/btoe.md

 ---
 slug: "btoe"
 product_id: "63"
-reference: "BTÃ"
+reference: "BTÖ"
 titel: "Balsamic turpentine oil"
-kategorie: "Artikel, LeinÃ¶l, TungÃ¶l, Balsam"
+kategorie: "Artikel, Leinöl, Tungöl, Balsam"
 beschreibung: >
   Balsamic turpentine oil is a natural solvent that is obtained by repeated distillation (recification) of coniferous wood resins.
 Linseed oil varnish can be diluted with balsamic turpentine oil in a ratio of 1:1 to half oil.
 This allows the quick-drying varnish to penetrate deeper into the wood.
 Balsamic turpentine oil is used to dilute linseed oil paints.
 meta_title: "Balsamic turpentine oil"
-meta_description: "Gum turpentine â natural solvent for thinning linseed oil products & cleaning brushes.
+meta_description: "Gum turpentine – natural solvent for thinning linseed oil products & cleaning brushes.
 Perfect for painters, restorers & historic preservation work."
 bilder:
   - btoe.jpg
 price: "13,45 €"